quetzal19/nuxt-boilerplate/widgets/README.md

 **This directory is not required, you can delete it if you don't want to use it.**

-This directory contains your mere JS files
+This directory contains your mere JS files.